tominekan/musingsv2/README.md

 - [ ] Articles search (if I have enough time)
 - [ ] Email Notifications (if I decide to be consistent)
 - [ ] Syntax highlighting for code snippets

+## Personal Notes
+Currently I'm using Neon for my Database and and Appliku for hosting my server.